gapdays/gapdays2015-spring/README.md

-This is the website for the [GAP days 2014](http://gapdays2014.coxeter.de/).
+This is the website for the [GAP days](http://gapdays.coxeter.de/).

 It is based on [Jekyll](http://jekyllrb.com/), a static website generator, and the [hyde](https://github.com/poole/hyde/) template.